hanjingo/doc/interview.md

 #### What is a view in SQL?

 A view is a virtual table created by a `SELECT` query.
-It does not store data itself, but presents data from one ore more tables in a structured way.
+It does not store data itself, but presents data from one or more tables in a structured way.
 Views simplify complex queries, improve readability, and enhance security by restricting access to specific rows or columns.

 For more info, see: [SQL#Views](DB/sql.md)